XRP Staking vs Traditional Savings: Which Earns More?

 Traditional savings remain essential for stability.
 XRP yield platforms are for the growth-oriented portion of your portfolio.
 Used together, they create a balanced approach to building wealth across both traditional and crypto finance.

-XORA offers up to 22% APY on XRP deposits with no lockup, daily compounding, and on-chain verifiable custody.
+XORA offers up to 22% APY value on XRP deposits with no lockup, daily compounding, and on-chain verifiable custody.
+The native XRP component is currently a disclosed treasury subsidy during bootstrap, plus estimated XORA reward value.
 Open an account at xora.finance.